GZMJ-Survey/express-api-survey/README.md

 8. Used handlebars to diplay all surveys, questions, and answers.
 9. Began working on getting the "submit answer" to work which is also a PATCH on the survey.
 This was quite challenging.
+10. Then added 'add question form' to survey handlebars, so it would display on each survey.
+11. Made sure only the author of the survey could add questions or delete
+12. For each action, had the survey index function run afterwards to update surveys.
+13. Fixed sign up confirmation bug.
+14. Added message div to display whether each action was a success or failure.
+15. Displayed each survey stats.
+16. Deployed.